-If you aren’t that worried about gloss, that’s okay!
-You can often get by with the same gloss throughout your house, as long as you find a sheen you like.
-But for active houses and homes that are using a number of different paint colors, gloss can be a more important factor.
+If you aren’t that worried about paint sheen, that’s okay!
+You can often get by with the same paint sheen throughout your house, as long as you find a paint sheen you like.
+But for active houses and homes that are using a number of different paint colors, paint sheen can be a more important factor.
 Here’s a quick guide to help you out.

 Semi-Gloss: Kitchens, Bathrooms, Trim, Chair Rails